xX0V3RL0RDXx/Smart-Humidifier-Bulbulator/README.md

-# Bulbulator – Smart Humidifier 💧
+# Bulbulator – Smart Humidifier Controller 💧

-The **Bulbulator** is a DIY smart air humidifier that automatically maintains a desired humidity level in your room.
-It uses a DHT11 sensor, two-button control, a 16x2 LCD display.
+This project is a simple DIY smart humidifier controller that keeps your room humidity at a desired level.
+It uses a DHT11 sensor to monitor humidity, a 16x2 LCD to display current and target values, and two buttons for setting the target humidity.
+The humidifier is switched on and off automatically via a relay or MOSFET.

 ---

-## 🔧 How It Works
+## ❔ How It Works

-1. Press **Button 1** to set the target humidity level (shown on the LCD).
+- Press **Button UP** to increase the target humidity value (displayed on LCD).
-2. Press **Button 2** to confirm the selected level.
+- Press **Button SET** to confirm the target humidity.
-3. The system continuously reads the current humidity from a **DHT11** sensor.
+- The DHT11 sensor continuously reads the room humidity.
-4. If humidity drops below the set value, the humidifier is activated.
+- If the current humidity falls below the target, the humidifier is turned on.
-5. Once the target level is reached, the device stops automatically.
+- Once the target humidity is reached, the humidifier turns off automatically.
-6. The **LCD** displays current and target humidity.
+- The LCD shows the live humidity and the set target.

 ---

-## ✨ Features
+## ⭐Features

-- 🖲️ Two-button interface for input and confirmation
+- Simple two-button interface to set humidity target
-- 📟 16x2 LCD display for real-time data
+- Real-time display of current and target humidity on 16x2 LCD
-- 📉 Auto control based on live humidity readings
+- Automatic humidifier control via relay or MOSFET
-- 🔁 Continuous monitoring and display refresh
+- Easy to build and customize
-- ⚡ Power efficient and easy to build
+- Low power consumption — humidifier runs only when needed

 ---

 ## 🧰 Components